 Jamaican dogwood, pedicularis, valerian, California poppy, betony, skullcap, lobelia(drop dose), silk tassel, black cohosh, *black haw, or *cramp bark.

 *We want the uterus to do its job of expelling the tissue, so we don’t want to halt cramps, but we also want people to be comfortable.
-Its ok to take these herbs in smaller amounts to help with the pain if its unbearable.
-The body will still do its job.
+It’s ok to take these herbs in smaller amounts to help with the pain if its unbearable.
+However to be on the safe side, waiting to give anti-spasmodic herbs until after the body expels the tissue may help the body to do its job because we don’t want to slow anything down.

 Another great tool to have is a tens machine.
 These can be bought online for as low as 30 dollars.
 A tens machine which stands for transcutaneous electrical nerve stimulation, is commonly used for birthing people to help manage pain, it’s also used for menstrual pain relief, and other chronic pain sufferers.
 It is a machine that involves the use of mild electrical currents, that is battery operated and has leads connected to sticky electrodes you can place on the body.